This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Finding the Best Lawyer for Your Child

 Successful cases are won because people who need justice hire the right lawyers.
 Don’t settle for a general lawyer.
-Find a Maine cerebral palsy lawyer who has expertise in state laws, medical malpractice, and birth injuries.
+Find a Maine cerebral palsy lawyer who is an expert in state laws, medical malpractice, and birth injuries.

 Check with the state’s bar association, community groups that support disabled people, and other parents of children with disabilities to find a lawyer with the right area of specialty and practical experience.